tylottr/tf-az-kubernetes/README.md

 * A service policy to allow K8s to access the necessary Azure resources
 * OPTIONAL: An Azure Container Registry for storing images
 * A bootstrapped Kubernetes cluster
-  * A new kubeconfig file is created at ~/.kube/$YOUR_CLUSTER_NAME
+  * A cluster-admin and cluster-read-only service account created for RBAC
-  * Helm is set up in the cluster with the stable repository and the Jetstack repository (assuming cert-manager is used)
+  * Tiller in the kube-system namespace set up for Helm
   * Helm releases have been configured so they are immediately available
     * stable/nginx-ingress
     * stable/cluster-autoscaler
-    * OPTIONAL: jetstack/cert-manager
+    * jetstack/cert-manager
   * Storage classes for Azure standard and premium storage

 Following deployment there are some additional steps that need to be performed that are specific to the application - see the Post Deployment section.